paparazzi/pprzlink/README.md

 ## Python Library

-The [python](https://www.python.org/) PPRZLINK ivy interface is defined in [ivy.py](lib/v1.0/python/pprzlink/ivy.py).
+The [Python](https://www.python.org/) PPRZLINK ivy interface is defined in [ivy.py](lib/v1.0/python/pprzlink/ivy.py).
 There is also a serial version of the interface in [serial.py](lib/v1.0/python/pprzlink/serial.py).

 ### Ivy Message Call Sequence

-Add Libraries to the Search Path
+Add library root to the search path:

     # if PAPARAZZI_SRC not set, then assume the tree containing this file is a reasonable substitute
     PPRZ_SRC = getenv("PAPARAZZI_SRC", path.normpath(path.join(path.dirname(path.abspath(__file__)), '~/paparazzi/')))